hailanyi/CasA/README.md

 `CasA` is a simple multi-stage 3D object detection framework based on a Cascade Attention design.
 `CasA` can be integrated into many SoTA 3D detectors and greatly improve their detection performance.
-The paper of "CasA: A Cascade Attention Network for 3D Object Detection from LiDAR point clouds" is on the way.
+The paper of "CasA: A Cascade Attention Network for 3D Object Detection from LiDAR point clouds" can be found [here](https://github.com/hailanyi/CasA/tree/master/docs/CasA.pdf).
+This code is mostly built upon [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).

 ## Overview
 - [Cascade Attention Design](#cascade-attention-design)